fusioncharts/dev_centre_docs/getting-started/angular/angular/add-drill-down-using-angular.md

 {% embed_chartData add-drill-down-using-angular-example-1.js json %}

-### Setup the Main Module
+### Set Up the Main Module

-In this step, we will setup the main module to create the **Column 2d** chart.
+In this step, we will set up the main module to create the **Column 2d** chart.
 The code is given below:

 ```
 // Setup needed in app.module.ts